data-integrations/wrangler/docs/directives/split-by-separator.md

 # Split By Separator

-The `split-by-separator` directive splits a column based on a separator into two columns.
+The SPLIT-BY-SEPARATOR directive splits a column based on a separator into two columns.

 ## Deprecated

-Use the [split-to-columns](split-to-columns.md)) directive instead.
+Use the [SPLIT-TO-COLUMNS](split-to-columns.md) directive instead.